JepsonNomad/jepsonnomad.github.io/researchMain.md

 <img src="/img/LandSea.jpg" alt="The island of Moorea situated above a network of Arcropora corals." height="350">

 During my PhD, I used time-lapse and satellite pictures to better understand Sierra Nevada bighorn sheep migration and movement ecology.
 Using time-lapse images of plants across the range of Sierra bighorn, I tracked where and when different food items were available to the animals, as well as where and when snow cover precluded food availability.
 I also paired bighorn sheep movement data (collected using GPS collars) with time-lapse and satellite images to understand how their movements related to changing environmental conditions.
 Bighorn can be hard to find in their preferred habitat - steep slopes with loose rocks - so GPS tracking collars were super useful.
-For example: Can you find the bighorn sheep moving across the mountain in this time-lapse video?
-We're looking at 20 real-life minutes compressed into 30 seconds of video time, so they appear to move pretty fast - you'll have to look closely!

-<iframe width="560" height="380" src="/mov/BighornMvmt.mp4" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/689913086" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/689913086">Sierra bighorn</a> from <a href="https://vimeo.com/user42061674">Christian John</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 In the past, I have contributed to work ranging from skin cancer to archaeology, but nowadays my work pretty much focuses on ecological responses to climate and land use change.